-At Salford City Academy, our curriculum intent is to provide an excellent education for all our students, which brings out the best in all of them and prepares them for success in life.
-Our curriculum will aim to create an aspirational high achievement culture, taking into account student needs and styles, and will allow everyone to experience success.
-Standards of attainment will raise so all students will be able to become active citizens and economically self-sufficient.
+At Salford City Academy our curriculum intent aims to provide an excellent education for all our students; one that brings out the best in all pupils and prepares them for future successes in life.
+Our curriculum aim is to create a high achievement culture, one that takes into account individual student needs and styles - allowing everyone to experience success.

-If you have any further questions about the Curriculum at SCA, click here to contact Mrs Barker, Vice Principal Curriculum and Outcomes.
+If you have any further questions about the Curriculum at SCA, click here to contact Mrs Katie Eaton, Vice Principal Curriculum and Outcomes.